Harmxn02/Fastest-way-to-load-and-export-large-datasets/installation_guide.md

 *ps.
 If you opt for the "WSL2 SDK Manager Install" method, you can find the name of the conda environment by running the command `conda info --envs`, for me it was 'rapids-24.12', which you can then activate by typing `conda activate rapids-24.12`*

+Steps 1, 2, 5, 6, and 7 still apply, but they are mentioned in the official guide as well.

 ---

 ## Prerequisites